Published On: Jul 24 2012 07:34:24 PM EDTUpdated On: Jul 25 2015 02:00:00 AM EDT

 2010: Wikileaks publishes classified documents about the War in Afghanistan, one of the largest leaks in U.S. military history.
 The leak revealed information on the deaths of civilians, increased Taliban attacks and involvement by Pakistan and Iran in the insurgency.

 2000: Air France Flight 4590, a Concorde supersonic passenger jet, crashes just after takeoff from Paris, killing all 109 aboard and four on the ground.
-The nose of the jet and pieces of its cabin can be seen here.
 The crash was the only fatal accident in Concorde's history and helped speed the retirement of the jet, which came three years later.

 2000: Texas Gov. George W. Bush selects Dick Cheney to be his running mate on the Republican presidential ticket.